Chew/TARDIS-Docs/docs/removing-a-tardis.md

 # Removing the TARDIS

 To delete your TARDIS use the command `/tardis exterminate`.
-You will be asked to confirm your decision by clicking a link in chat.
-After clicking the link, your TARDIS will be permanently deleted.
+On Java, you will be asked to confirm your decision by clicking a link in chat - on Bedrock click the button in the form that opens.
+After clicking the link/button, your TARDIS will be permanently deleted.

 ![TARDIS exterminate confirmation message](/images/docs/exterminate_confirm.jpg)